[Coronavirus] Anti-mask protesters pose challenge for EU authorities

 But the anti-mask movement is also more complicated than that.

-The typical French protester, for instance, was a middle-aged, professional woman who also believed in anti-vaccination myths, according to Bristielle, who spoke to more than 1,000 people via Facebook for his recent study.
+The typical French protester, for instance, was a middle-aged, professional woman, according to Bristielle, who spoke to more than 1,000 people via Facebook for his recent study.

 "It was really surprising," he said.

-"Their main argument, as with women who believe in the QAnon theories, was that they were fighting for their children, that they didn't want their kids to grow up wearing masks," he said.
+"Their main argument ... was they were fighting for their children, that they didn't want their children to grow up wearing masks," he said.

 "Many people spoke of knowing at least five others in their social circles who refused to wear masks, so they weren't isolated loners," he added.

-"The anti-mask movement seems to be associated with an objection to challenged personal freedom," Karen Douglas, a professor of social psychology at the University of Kent in the UK, also noted.

-"Being made to wear a mask challenges people's civil liberties, and it might therefore make sense that more privileged groups in society would adopt this standpoint," she said.
+"Being made to wear a mask challenges people's civil liberties, and it might therefore make sense that more privileged groups in society would adopt this standpoint," Karen Douglas, a sociologist at the University of Kent in the UK, also noted.

 "Anti-establishment beliefs cut through gender, class, and nationality," Shekhovtsov said.